Ventricular Septal Defect

 You'll also want to let your parents and doctors know if you don't feel like eating or you've lost weight, as these can be signs of a problem.

 These days, having a VSD is usually nothing to worry about.
-Your pediatric cardiologist is very familiar with this common heart problem and understands how to best take care of it.
-Most people who have had a VSD can enjoy the same activities as their friends, and live long, healthy, active lives.
+Your pediatric cardiologist is very familiar with this common heart problem and understands how best to take care of it.
+Most people who have had a VSD can enjoy the same activities as their friends, and go on to live healthy, active lives.